Sunmitha/Student-Performance-analysis/README.md

 ## Dataset
 The dataset includes fields such as student ID, branch, study hours, attendance, and marks.
 (Note: Use your own dataset or ensure anonymization.)

-## License
-This project is open for educational and research purposes.
-Attribution is appreciated.